The foundations of Neamt Monastery have been laid since the fourteenth century.

 At the entrance of the tower’s gangway you can admire – among the paintings from the fifteenth century – one painting in particular which depicts the old church.

-The Church of the Ascension is a beautiful religious edifice highly representative for the Moldavian architectural style: grand proportions, harmonious silhouette, richly embellished facade.
+The Church of the Ascension is a beautiful religious edifice highly representative for the Moldavian architectural style.
+Has grand proportions, harmonious silhouette, richly embellished facade.
 It is the biggest and most imposing church built by Stephen the Great.

 Idiosyncrasies of the Moldavian monasteries